simple-salesforce/simple-salesforce/README.rst

    :alt: Documentation Status

 Simple Salesforce is a basic Salesforce.com REST API client built for Python 3.6, 3.7 3.8, 3.9, 3.10, and 3.11.
 The goal is to provide a very low-level interface to the REST Resource and APEX API, returning a dictionary of the API JSON response.
+You can find out more regarding the format of the results in the `Official Salesforce.com REST API Documentation`_

+.. _Official Salesforce.com REST API Documentation: http://www.salesforce.com/us/developer/docs/api_rest/index.htm